 the grill or smoker.
 The boneless meat is tied into a uniform shape using string or a string-mesh bag.
 The consistent shape ensures even cooking.

 If your boneless leg of lamb had been tied, remove its bindings so it's easier to marinate.
 After it's been marinated, tie it back together and season its exterior with a bit of herb-rich dry rub.

 Untie the leg of lamb, and marinate for 4 to 6 hours.
 Remove and drain.
 Tie back together into original shape.
 Pat exterior dry.

 Combine ingredients, mix well.
 Smear a light coating of Dijon mustard (yellow mustard will do) on the lamb, then sprinkle the meat with the dry rub.
 Why mustard?
 It acts as sort of a "dry rub glue".

 When using a smoker, get the smoke chamber temperature up to between 275-300 degrees Fahrenheit if you can.
 If not, you'll just have to cook for a longer amount of time.

 If using your grill, use the indirect grilling method, and aim for a grill temperature of 325 degrees.
 Place a pan underneath the leg of lamb to catch juices that can be used for a sauce or gravy.

 Use a small amount of mesquite wood for smoke (oak if fine too).
 Burning rosemary adds a unique flavor.
 You can lay branches of fresh rosemary directly on charcoal, or wrap fresh (or dried) rosemary in foil and use just like foil packets of smoker wood.

-The temperature will rise 5 to 10 degrees as the meat rests for 20 minutes (a must-do step) before slicing and serving.
+The temperature will rise about 5 degrees as the meat rests for 20 minutes (a must-do step) before slicing and serving.